jmontleon/minishift-scripts/README.md

 ## Scripts to help set up minishift
   * ensure you have origin and origin-clients installed
- * Modify options in the config file
+ * Copy config.example to config and change options in the file
  * By default it looks for minishift in a folder side by side with minishift-scripts
  * Use minishift-create.sh to create your minishift
  * use other scripts to manage it